How to Find the Best Time to Post

 The point of this exercise is not to tell you what the best times to post on social media are, but rather to show you how to find them.
 Companies working in different industries, in various parts of the world, and with different goals require unique insights to help them with their social media strategy.

-In demonstrating how to find the best times to post, we have provided a useful quantitative approach, as seen above.
+In demonstrating how to find the best times to post on social media, we have provided a useful quantitative approach, as seen above.
 However, there are also qualitative elements involved, especially related to producing the content and posts your audience is looking for.
 Social media managers should use this approach as one of several different data points in devising a comprehensive social media strategy.

 It will be worth your while to check regularly at what times posts are most successful as markets, competition, and the behavior of the users are constantly changing.
 You can easily see this by changing the time period of your analysis.
 If you choose a rather long time period, you can assess longer-term trends.
 Choose a short time frame, and you can see that the values strongly depend on the circumstances at that specific time.
 This can be an insightful way of analyzing how the activity of the users changed as a result of campaigns.